-Idea five: Become an authorized user on someone else’s credit card.
+5. Become an authorized user on someone else’s credit card

 If your parents have a credit card, you could become an authorized user on one of their cards.
 This means you’ll get a card tied to their account.
 They remain legally liable for the bill, but you get a credit file established.
 The good news is that piggybacking on someone else’s credit file essentially gives you an instant credit history.
 The bad news is that if their credit history is bad, so is yours.

-You can search for secured credit cards here at our site or many others.
-But before you get a secured card (or any type of card or loan discussed above) be sure that your payments will be sent to all three major credit reporting agencies.
-No lender is required to do this, and if they don’t, you’re not doing anything to build your history.
+One place to start searching for secured credit cards is here at our site.
+But before you get a secured card (or any type of card or loan discussed above), be sure that your payments will be sent to all three major credit reporting agencies.
+No lender is required to do this, but if they don’t, you’re not doing anything to build your history.
 In addition, when it comes to secured credit cards, be especially wary of fees: This part of the credit card business tends to attract shady characters.

-Idea eight: Don’t worry about building a credit history yet.
+8. Don’t worry about building a credit history yet

 Credit histories and credit scores are an important part of life in America.
-But that’s no reason you have to have either if you’re a 19-year-old unemployed student.
-When I was a student, nobody had a credit card because no bank would think of lending money to people without jobs.
-It was a simple system: Graduate, get a job, get a credit card.
+But that’s no reason you must have either if you’re a 19-year-old unemployed student.
+Back in the olden days when I was a student, nobody had a credit card because banks wouldn’t lend money to people without steady jobs.
+It was a simple system: Get a job, make money, get a credit card.

 Can you imagine it?
-All over the country, hundreds of thousands of college students were walking around paying cash for everything.
-Sounds crazy, I know, but it actually happened.
-Of course, that was back in the old days.
+All over the country, millions of human beings under 21 were walking around paying cash for everything.
+Sounds insane, I know, and I’m not sure how we survived, but somehow we did it.